-If you have any signs or symptoms of Eisenmenger syndrome, make an appointment to see your doctor.
-Even if you haven't previously been diagnosed with a heart defect, symptoms such as cyanosis and shortness of breath are signals that you have a health problem that needs medical attention.
+If you have any symptoms of Eisenmenger syndrome, see your health care provider.
+Make an appointment even if you have never been diagnosed with a heart problem.
+Symptoms such as shortness of breath or chest pain require medical attention.

-Eisenmenger syndrome develops most often due to a hole between the chambers of your heart.
-To understand how Eisenmenger syndrome affects your heart and lungs, it's helpful to know how your heart works.
+To understand how Eisenmenger syndrome affects the heart and lungs, it's helpful to know how the heart typically works.

 How the heart works